Snehil2103/Physical-Design-workshop/README.md

 Day4 tasks:-

-  1.Fix up small DRC errors and verify the design is ready to be inserted into our flow.
+  1. Fix up small DRC errors and verify the design is ready to be inserted into our flow.
-  2.Save the finalized layout with custom name and generate lef 3.Copy the newly generated lef and associated required lib files to 'picorv32a' design 'src' directory.
+  2. Save the finalized layout with custom name and generate lef
+  3. Copy the newly generated lef and associated required lib files to 'picorv32a' design 'src' directory.
-  4.Edit 'config.tcl' to change lib file and add the new extra lef into the openlane flow.
+  4. Edit 'config.tcl' to change lib file and add the new extra lef into the openlane flow.
-  5.Run openlane flow synthesis with newly inserted custom inverter cell.
+  5. Run openlane flow synthesis with newly inserted custom inverter cell.
-  6.Remove/reduce the newly introduced violations with the introduction of custom inverter cell by modifying design parameters.
+  6. Remove/reduce the newly introduced violations with the introduction of custom inverter cell by modifying design parameters.
-  7.Run floorplan and placement and verify the cell is accepted in PnR flow.
+  7. Run floorplan and placement and verify the cell is accepted in PnR flow.
-  8.Do Post-Synthesis timing analysis with OpenSTA tool.
+  8. Do Post-Synthesis timing analysis with OpenSTA tool.
-  9.Perform Clock Tree Synthesis
+  9. Perform Clock Tree Synthesis
-  10.Post-CTS OpenROAD timing analysis.
+  10. Post-CTS OpenROAD timing analysis.

 1. Fix up small DRC errors and verify the design is ready to be inserted into our flow: